1991 Sino-Soviet Border Agreement

-The 1991 Sino-Soviet Border Agreement was a treaty signed between China and the Soviet Union on May 16, 1991.
+The 1991 Sino–Soviet Border Agreement was a treaty signed between China and the Soviet Union.
+The treaty was witnessed by General Secretary of the Chinese Communist Party Jiang Zemin and General Secretary of the Communist Party of the Soviet Union Mikhail Gorbachev on May 16, 1991, during Jiang's official visit to the Soviet Union.
 It set up demarcation work to resolve most of the border disputes between the two states.
 Initially signed by China and the Soviet Union, the terms of the agreement were resumed by Russia after the dissolution of the Soviet Union.
 The treaty resulted in some minor territorial changes along the border.